 Activities to develop fine motor skills during play

 Before the development of smaller hand and finger movements can begin, core and shoulder stability and overall gross motor coordination should be developed.
-See Coordinating my body for play and activities advice sheet.
+See the Coordinating my body for play and activities section.

 It is also important that children have a stable position (either sitting or alternative) when learning and carrying out fine motor activities.
-See Good seating advice sheet.
+See the Good seating section.

 General messy play is an essential part of fine motor development.
 However, some children dislike the feel of textures (they are touch sensitive) and so are reluctant to play games that will help to develop their fine motor skills.
-See Messy play advice sheet.
+See the Messy play section.